theroyalwedesign/interfacevision.github.com/technology.md

 # About Our Technology

-## The Vision
+## The Vision - Visual Programming

-> Eventually, programming will be accomplished by composing programs visually: not through coding.
+> Eventually, programming will be done by composing software visually: not through coding.
 This is inevitable.

-## Part 1 - Interface Vision
+## Part 1 - Interface Vision and SIP

 ### Introduction

 Interface Vision is a visual object language and fully [composable](http://en.wikipedia.org/wiki/Composability) object framework.
-Instead of coding, users of Interface Vision visually connect systems (objects) [(1)](#id-1) to each other: specifically their properties.
+Instead of writing [source code](http://en.wikipedia.org/wiki/Source_code), programmers visually connect systems/objects [(1)](#id-1) to each other: specifically their <a href="http://en.wikipedia.org/wiki/Property_(programming)">properties</a>.

-The framework and visual language were developed using a programming methodology called Simple Interface Programming (SIP).
+The visual object language and framework are being developed using a [programming paradigm](http://en.wikipedia.org/wiki/Programming_paradigm) we developed called Simple Interface Programming (SIP).

 Our framework is written in C# using [Mono](http://www.mono-project.com/Main_Page), [Monodevelop](http://monodevelop.com/), [Mono Touch](http://xamarin.com/monotouch) and [Visual Studio](http://www.microsoft.com/visualstudio/eng).

-So, before we delve into Interface Vision, let's talk about the programming methodology SIP.
+So, before we delve into Interface Vision, let's talk about the programming paradigm SIP.

-### What Makes SIP Different From OOP?
+### What Makes SIP Different?

-Systems (classes) within SIP have **no public methods**!
+SIP does not use functions or <a href="http://en.wikipedia.org/wiki/Method_(computer_science)">methods</a>.
 Yes.
 Really.
-Our framework has tens of thousands of lines of code and we have all of one method: static int main.
+Our framework has tens of thousands of lines of source code and we have **one** function:

+    static int main { ... }

 Wait.
-If we have no public methods, then how do we:
+If we have no functions or methods, then how do we:

 * **define** the behavior of a system?
 * **pass** external information to a system?
 * **initialize** a system?

+Want to know more?

+* [Why We Only Use Properties](http://blog.interfacevision.com/technology/only-properties/) - Explains why we decided subroutines with parameters are bad.

 #### Where We Put Behavior

-SIP use properties, instead of method, to define system behavior.
-Notice in [Source 1.1](#id-s1-1), withLong contains the logic to add:
+SIP use <a href="http://en.wikipedia.org/wiki/Property_(programming)">properties</a>, instead of methods, to define system behavior.
+Notice, in [Source 1.1](#id-s1-1), withLong contains the specific task to add:

     ...
     public long withLong {